michaeelnguyen/OpenAI-LLM-Text-Generation-App/README.md

 <br>

-6. Execute CI/CD pipeline: Push R2D2 code repository to the `main` branch from the 'development' branch to execute CI/CD workflow.
+6. Execute CI/CD pipeline: Push R2D2 code repository to the `main` branch from the `develop` branch to execute CI/CD workflow.

 <br>